muratk3n/thirdwave/en/tweets/2020/week22d.md

 ---

+It's that parallel universe story..
+The moment I saw it I knew it was a crock.
+Then I waited to see who'd come down on it.
+Peter Woit didn't disappoint.

 "I never thought I would see this happen: a university PR department correcting media hype about its research.
 You might have noticed this comment here a week ago, about a flurry of media hype about neutrinos